nus-cs2103-AY2425S1/tp/docs/AboutUs.md

 [[github](http://github.com/meerkatboy)] [[portfolio](team/erwin.md)]

-* Role: Backend tester, code quality, UI developer
+* Role: Testing Lead, code quality, UI developer
 * Responsibilities:
   * Ensure that testing of the project code is done regularly and sufficiently
   * Look after code quality to ensure that good coding standards and guidelines are adhered to